mileidymaria/mileidymaria/README.md

 ### Hi there! 👋👋👋

-- 🔭 System Analyst Pleno at CI&T;
+- 🔭 Mid Level System Analyst;
 - 🎓 Bachelor in Information Systems;
 - 🎓 Postgraduate in Database Administration;
 - 💙 Enthusiast of Flutter Development;